cheminfo/eln-docs/docs/45_other_analysis/images/includes/annotations/README.md

 In order to draw annotations:

 - for a `line`: click once for the beginning of the line and another time for the end of the line
-- for a `polygon`: click once fpr aéé the corners of the polygon, click twice for the end of the shape.
+- for a `polygon`: click once for each corner of the polygon, click twice to end the shape.

 ## Display labels

-It is possible to display labels either as a custom text or as the value of the shape (length or surface.
+It is possible to display labels either as custom text or as the value of the shape (length or surface).

 ![label.png](label.png)